AlbertGallegoJimenez/TsunamiClassifier/README.md

 ### Performance achieved 🎯

 The following figure shows the confusion matrix for the test set.
-The percentage of false negatives has been reduced to 0.3%, which is an optimal outcome considering the objective of minimizing this error.
-Although minimizing false positives is also important, the focus of this study prioritized reducing false negatives due to their greater relevance in this context.
+The percentage of false negatives has been minimized to 0.3%, which is an optimal outcome considering the objective of minimizing this type of error.
+Although minimizing false positives is also important, the focus of this study was on reducing false negatives due to their greater relevance in considering the consequences of the tsunamis.

 <div align="center">
       <img src="images/test_confusion_matrix.png" width="50%">